AndyDentFree/SpriteKittenly/VidExies/README.md

 [This StackOverflow question][so1] helped.

+### Getting the PreviewController back out for ReplayKit mode
+To stop, we eventually have to invoke `RPScreenRecorder.shared().stopRecording` with a closure that receives an instance of `RPPreviewViewController`.
+That's handled by having the `ExportSKVideo` class both provide the `stopRecording()` function and, in there, provide a closure to save the PreviewController.
+With the exporter also providing `makePreview()`, it can use the saved PreviewController.

 ## Direct frame capture

 Saves a video direct to the Documents folder as a file, without any need to authorise recording.

-This first version just saves at the same size as the current playing view, which is paused for the duration.
+By default, it saves at the same size as the current playing view, which is hidden for the duration.
+You can press the settings button (three sliders) to configure a different scale output movie.

-This is vastly more complicated than using ReplayKit, because it's replacing the role of `SKView`.
+This is vastly more complicated than using ReplayKit, because it's **replacing** the role of `SKView` with `SKRenderer`.

 The main components used by `ExportSKView.exportFrameWise` are:
-- `FrameCaptureRecorder` which captures each frame of the scene
+- `FrameCaptureRecorder` which captures each frame of the scene from an [SKRenderer][a9]
 - `OffscreenRenderTimer` which manages the timing to update and capture the scene
 - `AVAssetWriter` converts the pixel buffer and writes it to the movie on disk

+When you have finished recording the movie, the preview SKView resumes from the point at which the movie ended.
+You may notice scaling effects for items like the confetti emitter particles, for a few seconds.

+### Weird time-reversal effect with FrameWise big movies
+When you record to a 3840x2160 movie, especially on Mac, after playing the movie there's a delay then seems like big particles are running backwards for a while.
+I think this is an artifact of resizing the scene and there's no way to adjust particles _in flight_.

+### Record from beginning
+Added to help debug this feature in [Purrticles][p1], rather than pausing the scene and needing to get its frametime, creates a new scene for the `SKRenderer`.
+The theory being investigated was that a scene which had never been presented on an `SKView` might behave differently.

 ### Passing an SKView back out
 As quick hack to get this working, the SKView created inside the `SpriteKitContainerWithGen` is passed back to the calling context so that it can be then passed down and manipulated in `exportFrameWise` and `stopRecordingFramewise`.
 We use a trivial wrapper class `SKViewOwner` for this.

 ### Previewing the FrameWise capture
 We can't play an SKView so need a different way to have the captured Metal views shown for user preview.